bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 * Open Terminal
 * Run: `ssh CID@vera1.c3se.chalmers.se`
   * Your have to replace `CID` with your presonal CID username.
   * If it’s your first time connecting, you’ll be prompted to accept the server’s fingerprint.
-Type yes and press Enter.
+Type yes and press `[Enter]`.
 * Enter your CID password (the password will not appear as you type for security reasons), then press `[Enter]`

 ### Windows
 * Open PoweShell or Command Prompt
 * Run: `ssh CID@vera1.c3se.chalmers.se`
   * Your have to replace `CID` with your presonal CID username.
   * If it’s your first time connecting, you’ll be prompted to accept the server’s fingerprint.
-Type yes and press Enter.
+Type yes and press `[Enter]`.
 * Enter your CID password (the password will not appear as you type for security reasons), then press `[Enter]`

 ## Keep track of what you're doing
 It is a good idea to keep track of the commands you run since they might be usefult in the fututre to understand how you got your results or you might need to re-run some steps of your analyses.
-The easiest way to do it is to copy-paste the commands you run (and that work the intended way) to a text file on your own computer or directly on Vera.
+The easiest way to do it is to copy-paste the commands you run (and that work the intended way) to a text file on your own computer.
 It should look something like this:

 ```markdown